reductstore/reductstore_agent/README.md

     pipelines:
       telemetry:
         # output_format: mcap # only mcap is supported as of now
-        filename_mode: "timestamp" # or "counter" to name files 0, 1, 2...
+        filename_mode: "timestamp" # or "incremental" to name files 0, 1, 2...
         include_topics:
           - /recorder/input
         split: